karlpokus/broker/README.md

 # broker
 A message broker in go.
 A toy project.

+# fun parts
-Most fun part is using closures instead of mutexes for a shared data src without any race conditions.
+- using closures instead of mutexes
+- trying to make the broker interface as simple as a client just providing an io.Reader and an io.Writer (not there just yet) which means you can add the broker atop any valid implementation - not just a tcp server like in this repo.
+- figuring out if the store can be a interface

 # usage
 The message protocol is `ping|<op>;<queue>;[<text>]`